 “Curious” by Hayley Kiyoko

 Hayley Kiyoko has been an innovative and creative artist and I’m glad that she received the much-deserved attention this year.
 She is out and proud member of LGBTQ+ community.
 The hooks on the song are effective and infectious.
 The chorus is so smothering that it just feels so good.
-It is a puffed up revenge tale.
+The video for the song is pretty cool.
+It features a puffed up revenge tale.

 “Baby” by Clean Bandit feat.
 Marina and Luis Fronsi